 Yes, this is always a fabulous museum for the under 7 set.
 But one of the reasons we really recommend visiting during winter break is that the museum is fabulous at holiday programming.
 Whatever your family celebrates, this little hands-on museum has an event for you: from Christmas countdowns to Kwanzaa celebrations to Noon Year’s Eve and more.

 See the rescued animals perform in animal shows, assisted by students at Moorpark College.
 If you go before Christmas, you can take part in Wild Nights and Disco Lights.

 Pasadena's kid heaven is a must for anyone growing up in LA.
-This winter vacation, kids can take part in the first annual Winter Frolic, complete with a Sock Skating Rink.
+This winter vacation, kids can take part in the second annual Winter Frolic, complete with a Sock Skating Rink.

 History comes to life in this Carson museum showcasing the history of printing.
 This lesser-known museum is one of our favorite hidden gems.